-1 Module name 38144 Poverty, Inequality and Microfinance in South Africa 2,5 ECTS 2 Courses / lectures Lecture/seminar (still to be added to campo, on short notice) 3 Lecturers Dr. Lavisa Tala
+1 Module name 38144 Poverty, Inequality and Microfinance in South Africa 2,5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
+3 Lecturers -

-4 Module coordinator Prof. Jürgen Kähler

-5 Contents The module is designed to provide the context within which detailed analysis of the policy framework aimed to alleviate poverty and reduce inequality can be assessed.
+4 Module coordinator Prof. Jürgen Kähler 5 Contents The module is designed to provide the context within which detailed analysis of the policy framework aimed to alleviate poverty and reduce inequality can be assessed.
 The emphasis will be placed on indicators which can be disaggregated.
 Students will gain insight on the relationship between poverty, inequality and human development.
 The alleviation of poverty and inequality as well as meeting of basic needs are primary goals of the governments in developing countries but are not the only ones that governments are trying to attain.
 Nonetheless, reduction of poverty and inequality are daunting challenges in the context of South Africa.
 Achieving this will mean substantial changes in economic power between men and women, between urban and rural areas and between black and white.
 In this regard improving access to financial markets through microfinance is an important market reform that can assist in the alleviation of poverty and reduction of inequality.
-General topics 1) Measures of poverty and inequality 2) The extent and distribution of poverty 3) Poverty and human development 4) Reducing poverty and inequality 5) Effect of microfinance/microcredit on poverty and inequality

-6 Learning objectives and skills
+General topics 1) Measures of poverty and inequality 2) The extent and distribution of poverty 3) Poverty and human development 4) Reducing poverty and inequality 5) Effect of microfinance/microcredit on poverty and inequality 6 Learning objectives and skills Subject-specific skills: Students will: Show an understanding poverty and inequality dimensions in the context of South Africa Discuss and evaluate major poverty and inequality reduction policies/strategies Will gain understanding of the South African economy Critical examine the effect of microfinance/microcredit on poverty and inequality Methodological skills: Students will acquire: Analysis, synthesis, and evaluation skills.

-Students will be able to demonstrate ability to: Collect, Collate and manage information Be a team member Integrate different ideas Plan and management time 7 Prerequisites None.
-8 Integration in curriculum semester: 1;3 9 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Written or oral Student Presentation (15-20 minutes) Written Assignment (8 pages) 11 Grading procedure Written or oral (0%) Successful completion of a presentation and written assignment to determine pass/fail.
+Personal and Social skills: Students will be able to demonstrate ability to: Collect, Collate and manage information Be a team member Integrate different ideas Plan and management time 7 Prerequisites None.
+8 Integration in curriculum semester: 1;3 9 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Written or oral Student Presentation (15-20 minutes) Written Assignment (8 pages) 11 Grading procedure Written or oral (pass/fail) Successful completion of a presentation and written assignment to determine pass/fail.
 12 Module frequency Irregular 13 Workload in clock hours Contact hours: 20 hours Independent study: 55 hours 14 Module duration ?? semester (no information for Module duration available) 15 Teaching and examination language english Akanbi, O., A. (2016).
 The growth, poverty and inequality nexusin South Africa: Cointegration and causality analysis, Development Southern Africa, 33 (2).
 16 Bibliography Ali, I., A., M.& Ghoneim, H.(2019).
 The effect of microfinance on income inequality: Perspective of developing countries, Journal of Economics and Management, 35(1).
 Barros, C., P. & Gupta, R. (2017).
-Development, poverty and inequality, The Journal of Developing Areas, 51(1).
+Development, poverty and inequality, The Journal of Developing Areas, 51(1). ast ur odated: Mai 20, 2025 Page 2